Butterfly Blue

 How can a bookkeeper add value to your business & your life?

+The old adage of “time or money” describes most business owners.
+Either you have an abundance of time and little revenue, or an abundance of revenue and little time.
+However, the dream of every business owner is to have a healthy supply of both.
+Our bookkeeping services are designed to help you achieve the right balance of time and money.
+Our services put time back into your life for a reasonable cost, giving you both more time and more money.
 It is also true that few business owners, whether they own a small business or large, got into their business in order to be an accountant.
 Instead, business owners have a passion to do what they love, and to make money doing it – bookkeeping and accounting is just an unfortunate side effect.

 However, by hiring a bookkeeper you can get back to doing more of what you love, without losing the money you make to do it.
 Furthermore, with proper financial records and reports, proper forecasting, and a well maintained AR/AP you can focus on increasing your revenue, decreasing your costs, and growing your company how you want to.